Skip to main content

 * Joseph’s comment:

-A remarkable part of South Korea's K-pop history is the 1990s.
-"Seo Taiji and Boys" is a monumental group that emerged during this time, and Seo Taiji and Boys is an integral part of monumental K-pop.
+The 1990s are a remarkable part of South Korea's K-pop history.
+Seo Taiji and Boys is a monumental group that emerged during this time and is an integral part of monumental K-pop.

 The 1990s was a time of million-selling albums in the Korean pop music market, known as the Golden Age.
 Up to this time, K-pop groups were mostly rock bands, but Seo Taiji and Boys was a unique team in that the team debuted as a dance group, combining hip-hop rap with other genres such as rock music, and all the members danced.
 When Seo Taiji and Boys debuted, the group met with harsh criticism from pop music critics.
 It was an unfamiliar genre and format and seemed to break the grammar of conventional Korean pop music, but the public embraced it as something fresh and made them instant idols.
-Seo Taiji actively used computerized midi music, and was very different from the activities of existing artists, making the group representatives of a new generation.
+Seo Taiji actively used computerized midi music, which was very different from the activities of existing artists, making the group representatives of a new generation.
 Its debut and activities completely changed the formula K-pop was produced and consumed, blowing up a socio-cultural syndrome.
-However, the group disbanded after a shorter period of activity than fans expected, leaving Seo Taiji to continue his independent music career as a music producer, and Yang Hyun-Seok to found YG, one of the major K-pop companies today.
+However, the group disbanded after a shorter period of activity than fans expected, leaving Seo Taiji to continue his independent music career as a music producer and Yang Hyun-Seok to found YG, one of the significant K-pop companies today.

 In the history of K-pop, the foundation of dancing group-oriented artists was nothing less than starting with Seo Taiji and Boys.